iogbole/israelo/_posts/2022-12-09-getting-started-with-ebpf-tracing.md

 ## CPU Profiling ##

-Let's start by profiling all processes that are comsuming your CPU budget.
+Let's start by profiling all processes that are consuming your CPU budget.

 ```sh